AlbertoBarrago/AD-Blocker/README.md

 ## Usage

-1. Click the ADV Blocker icon in your Chrome toolbar
+1. Click the AD Blocker icon in your Chrome toolbar
 2. Toggle the switch to enable/disable ad blocking
 3. Use the settings menu to customize blocking preferences
 4. Add sites to allowlist if needed